 This fruit salsa and miso hummus is a delightful and healthy way to enjoy summer produce.
 Serve it with your favorite chips or crackers!

-Try this next: Vibrant Spring Salad with Zesty Carrot Top Pesto
+Try this next: Bright Spring Salad with Zesty Carrot Top Pesto

 More from Vegan Bowls →